PeMeireles/PFLSight/README.md

     * **Visibility:**
         * Pieces are considered visible to one another if they are on the same grid line with no pieces in between.
     * **Gameplay:**
-        * Players take turns, with the White player moving first;
+        * Players take turns, with the white player moving first;
         * On a turn, a player must perform one of two actions:
             * **Placement:**
                 * If the player has no stacks on the board, they must place a piece on an empty space;